PROCESS & POLICIES

 One round of minor revisions to factual content will be made without charge if it is requested within thirty days from the date the finished work is sent to you.

-Eligibility for free revision is subject to our approval.
+Eligibility for free revision is subject to my approval.
 In general, changes to factual content that don’t require redesigning or re-working any part of the résumé, and don’t require content to be pushed to another page, will be eligible for free revision.
 These are typically changes to your contact information, or to an employer’s name.
 Adding two or three words to a list of skills in a paragraph of running text may also be eligible for free revision.
 The following probably won’t be eligible for free revision: adding jobs to your employment history; adding new categories of information; adding new bullet items to skills lists, etc.; anything that requires redesigning part of the résumé to keep content from running to another page.
 Editorial and stylistic changes are not eligible for free revisions.

 Note that free revisions will only be made to the copies of the documents (Word, plain-text, and PDF files) that I have retained.
 I do not work on electronic files altered by the customer, or sent from the customer or from any other party.